myobie/nathanherald.com/content/writing/digital-card-catalog/index.md

 ## Quick summary

 So that’s what I wanted to write about: when I design or build distributed software to help people work together, I almost always think about _digital paper_ organized in a _digital card catalog._ I prefer software to be _extremely immediate_ and it to be clear _what is shared?_ and what is not.

-I was inspired to write this down because of all the conversations we’ve been having recently while building [Shareup.][TK] This is how we are approaching building our new product and drives a lot of our conversation about how it will work.

 I’m curious though, how do you think about collaborative distributed software?
 How do you think through the rules or _physics_ of the system?